 SI Lecce (SIE)

-Our most recent Friendship link club is SI Lecce in Italy.
-This link was formed following our work with the club to honour the Via Francigena
+Our Friendship link with SI Lecce in Italy was formed following our work with the club to honour the Via Francigena

 The Via Francigena is the ancient pilgrim’s route from Canterbury to Rome.
 It was established in 990 in the footsteps of St Sigeric and there are 79 stages.
 The whole distance is 1800k and the UK section between Canterbury and Dover is 30k and is in two stages.
 In support of SI Lecce’s project to extend the route from Rome to the heel of Italy, we walked from Canterbury to Shepherdswell on a cold, rainy and blustery day in March 2019 together with members from Croydon, Folkestone & Eastbourne clubs.
 The second leg to Dover was undertaken on a much brighter day in May.
 The main goal of the VF project is to bring together the Soroptimist clubs along the route and contribute to the enhancement and the promotion of local heritage and cultural sites.